Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 The steps on the process level are mainly to **manage expectations and risks.** They serve to increase the probability of success.
 Most people prefer to have a rough idea of what they're getting into.

 Enough theory.
-How can one apply this model?
+How can one apply this method?

 # Examples

-The beauty of this model is that it can be applied on small and large scales.
-You'll find that it behaves like a fractal: Each step on a larger scale can contain the entire model on a smaller scale---and vice versa, like this:
+The beauty of this method is that it can be applied on small and large scales.
+You'll find that it behaves like a fractal: Each step on a larger scale can contain the entire method on a smaller scale---and vice versa, like this:

 {{<figure src="c880d20d-d856-4d4d-aeb6-88fe94abf741" transformation="full">}}A project contains many meetings, yet each meeting has a different subject.
 The kickoff is about relationship, the planning about process, the workshop about the project's subject.
 Each contain again the three levels.{{</figure>}}